 |1||Keyline Chargers Smart Battery Isolator||Amazon|

-This setup will cost you somewhere around $1500, but it should take care of all your basic power needs (unless you’re regularly running things that draw a lot of power, like televisions, air conditioners, or power tools).
+This setup should take care of all your basic power needs, unless you’re regularly running things that draw a lot of power, like televisions, air conditioners, or power tools.
 If you need more charging power, you can always plug additional solar panels into the system.

 Everything you need to add solar to your van.
 Including solar panels, mounting brackets, MPPT charge controller, fuses, and wiring.

 Enter coupon code GnomadHome for 10% off at Renogy.com

 Lithium iron phosphate (LiFePO4) batteries are THE best choice for modern camper vans.They last much longer, charge faster, and can be fully discharged without damage.
 Battle Born batteries are made in the US, and designed specifically for mobile living and off-grid dwellings.

 Our #1 recommended battery choice.

 Check out our epic guide to vanlife solar and electrical for additional recommendations based on your needs and budget.

 We cover everything you need to do to wire and install your own solar and electrical in our epic guide.